Berkeley-MDes/tdf-fa24-roopa-ramanujam/README.md

 # Week 2 #

-Part 1: Playing around with Rhino/Grasshopper
+Part 1: Playing around with Rhino/Grasshopper for computational design

 Attempting to break down the example cell phone stand Rhino/Grasshopper files into a more digestible format.
 The FigJam flowchart shows all of the elements that go into making the cell phone stand.
 The yellow triangles represent adjustable parameters (important!)